camielvs/Blobby/README.md

 - UI scaling for larger/smaller devices.
 - Proper overhang rendering for large blobs as they enter/exit the game board.
 - Temporary powerups (speed boost/invincibility etc).
-- Custom game modes that increase difficulty, e.g. hard mode/decay mode/mutation mode.
+- Custom game modes that increase difficulty, e.g. hard mode/~~decay mode~~/mutation mode.
 - More blob types to discover (e.g. ink, rainbow, toxic, heart).
 - Refine AI and pathing for aggressive blobs.
-- Ability for blobs to morph together when they collide.
+- Ability for blobs to morph together and bounce when they collide.
 - Animated effects when blobs move and interact.
 - Custom music and more variety in background tracks.
 - Refactor code for readability and enhanced functionality.